instafoody/cleaner/README.md

 ## Usage

-1. Tap **"Scan Phone"** to analyze your device
+1. Automatically analyzes your device
-2. Wait for the scan to complete
-3. Review the amount of junk found
+2. Review the amount of junk found
-4. Tap **"Clean Now"** to delete junk files
+3. Tap **"Clean Now"** to delete junk files
-5. Enjoy your cleaned phone!
+4. Enjoy your cleaned phone!

 ## Technical Details